hdsu-bioquant/sincellTE_2022/session2/01_multiome_ArchR.md

 </details>

-After reducing the dimension of the scRNA-seq and scATAC-seq data individually, the reduced dimensions are normalzed and combined into one set of reduced dimensions:
+After reducing the dimension of the scRNA-seq and scATAC-seq data individually, the reduced dimensions are normalized and combined into one set of reduced dimensions:

 ```r
 ##––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––##